PoisotLab/ms_network_prediction/manuscript.md

 importance for conservation goes beyond the scope of just SDMs.
-Interactions are fundamentally linked to conservation issues and are crucial to consider in conservation assessments, which is increasingly recognized by conservation organisms.
+Interactions are fundamentally linked to conservation issues and are crucial to consider in conservation assessments, which is increasingly recognized by conservation organisations.
 According to IUCN, interactions represent an important gap and challenge in the assessment of species vulnerability to climate change, a "seldom considered, but important driver of climate change impact on species", and their integration was identified as an important methodological advance to